This is part 2. See part 1 – Fish Oil & Cholesterol.

 Note the absence of sugars, grains and Omega-6-rich seed-based vegetable oils!

 Popping a bunch of fish oil supplements will not correct metabolic disorders.
 Wish it did!

 High dose Omega-3 supplementation only gets you partly there…what’s truly required to address metabolic disorder are exercise, reducing Omega-6 rich seed oils, and near-complete elimination of sugar and refined flour, while increasing fiber consumption from vegetables.*

 Dr. Dwight Lundell, cardiologist, explains all this a bit more thoroughly…

 The only accepted therapy was prescribing medications to lower cholesterol and a diet that severely restricted fat intake.

 It Is Not Working!

 These recommendations are no longer scientifically or morally defensible.
-The discovery a few years ago that inflammation in the artery wall is the real cause of heart disease is slowly leading to a paradigm shift in how heart disease and other chronic ailments will be treated.
+The discovery a few years ago that inflammation in the artery wall is the real cause of poor heart health is slowly leading to a paradigm shift in how poor heart health and other chronic ailments will be treated.